john-cd/rust_howto/bk/drafts/standard_library/borrow.md

 The Borrow and AsRef traits are very similar, but different.

-- Use `Borrow` when you want to abstract over different kinds of borrowing, or when you’re building a data structure that treats owned and borrowed values in equivalent ways, such as hashing and comparison.
+- Use `Borrow` when you want to abstract over different kinds of borrowing, or when you're building a data structure that treats owned and borrowed values in equivalent ways, such as hashing and comparison.
-- Use `AsRef` when you want to convert something to a reference directly, and you’re writing generic code.
+- Use `AsRef` when you want to convert something to a reference directly, and you're writing generic code.

 ## Use Borrow in combination with custom hashing or comparison logic {#borrow-and-custom-hashing}